Fogging Machines and Aerosoles for Mold Removal

 The EPA publication "A Brief Guide to Mold Moisture and Your Home" is a fantastic place to start for those serious about mold remediation and removal.

-Foggers do kill mold spores.
+Foggers and aerosol mold control do kill mold spores.
 They are effective for their purpose but know that remediation refers to both the removal of mold (like with foggers) and of materials infected by the mold.

 Mold fog regularly comes in two forms that are designed to work effectively in hard to reach places.
 For smaller spaces, prevention, and minor mold issues, an aerosol mold fogger is often sufficient.
 Larger spaces with more invasive mold problems may require a different method, like the use of cold fog machine.

-Mold fog as part of a remediation plan is useful for killing mold spores and removing mildew from:
+Mold fog and aerosols are part of a remediation plan, useful for killing mold spores and removing mildew from:

 - Crawl spaces